What Is Bitcoin Cash? Introduction to BCH

 Share this article

-Introduction To Bitcoin Cash
+Introduction To Bitcoin Cash (BCH)

-Bitcoin Cash BCH Crypto Market Performance
+Bitcoin Cash Market Performance

-Bitcoin Cash (aka Bcash) has a total supply of 21,000,000 BCH just like Bitcoin.
-The peak price of BCH so far was $4091.70 on December 20, 2017.
+Bitcoin Cash has a total supply of 21,000,000 BCH.
+The peak price of BCH so far has been $4091.70 on December 20, 2017.
 BCH is the 5th largest cryptocurrency by market cap as of August 2020.

 Why Cryptocurrencies Fork

-As an investment, forks are great because you get an equal amount of each currency so long as you hold prior to the fork.
+Bitcoin hard forks are great because you get an equal amount of each currency so long as you hold prior to the fork.
 Savvy investors should keep an eye on potential forks and learn the best time to maximize profits.

 Building a Better Bitcoin

 Community support and corporate partnerships are key ingredients to any cryptocurrency’s success.
 Bitcoin Cash isn’t resting on its laurels—the community and team actively pursue partnerships.

-Bitcoin Cash Introduction: Summary
+Bitcoin Cash Summary

 Bitcoin Cash is the first Bitcoin fork, but it’s hardly the last.
 When the community couldn’t agree on SegWit and block sizes, Bitcoin Cash was created as an alternative to the original cryptocurrency.
 Its value is driven by several key factors.

-With these pieces in place, Bitcoin Cash is a dark horse crypto candidate that could easily surprise anyone.
+With these pieces in place, Bitcoin Cash is a “dark horse” crypto candidate that could easily surprise anyone.
 One day it may even take over Bitcoin itself as the king of cryptocurrency.